cjorosco/Portfolio/Project7_Recidivism_Predict/README.md

 ### Files:

 The project files are listed below.
-Recidivism_Predict.ipynb is the Notebook with the doe and the outputs.
-The Recidivism_Predict_report.pdf is a report describing the Backgrounda nd Montivation for the project, a description of the methods and anaysis, and a discussion of the results with recommendations for further study.
-Recid_Predict_Briefing.pdf is a copy of the Poer Point briefing slides.
+Recidivism_Predict.ipynb is the Notebook with the code and the outputs.
+The Recidivism_Predict_report.pdf is a report describing the Background and Montivation for the project, a description of the methods and anaysis, and a discussion of the results with recommendations for further study.
+Recid_Predict_Briefing.pdf is a copy of the Power Point briefing slides.
 Lastly the Recidivism_Predict_notebook.pdf is a copy of the Notebook in PDF format.

 * [Recidivism_Predict_Notebook](./Recidivism_Predict.ipynb)
 * [Recidivism_Predict_Report](./Recidivism_Predict_report.pdf)